How to Fix Call of Duty: MW2 Queue Stuck on Connecting?

 Turning off Windows Firewall

-5. Click OK and see if that resolves the issue.
+5. Click OK and check if your issue is resolved.

-1. To whitelist an app, click on the Allow an app or feature through Windows Defender Firewall option.
+1. Click Allow an app or feature through Windows Defender Firewall.

 Allowing Another App Through Firewall